Handelsblatt No. 209 from 28.102022

 I can organize my daily routine completely freely.
 I can also decide for myself what and how I will produce in one day.
 And then I stand at my old precision lathes in my studio workshop and shape the material.

 Meanwhile, I send my objects worldwide and have a small, constantly growing, international fan base.
 Collector's forums in the USA, among others, have given my work extremely positive reviews - sometimes enthusiastically.
 Next year I want to present Elbwood at the world's largest pen show in San Francisco, California.

 I completely immerse myself in my role as the artistically crafting entrepreneur and just feel alive.

 Do you have any other plans for the near future?

 I am currently developing a master class - an individual coaching or incentive for people in positions of responsibility who face similar questions in life as I did a few years ago.
-I take the time to answer their questions, offer opportunities for self-reflection, suggestions for a change of perspective, or just listen.
-The studio workshop is a special space in our fast-moving, digital world.
+I take the time to answer your questions, offer opportunities for self-reflection, suggestions for a change of perspective, or just listen.
+The studio workshop is a special space in our fast-moving, digitized world.
 Here you are completely with yourself.
 The intensive focus on working with the hands opens many closed doors in the head.

 Coaching of a special kind.
 One with tangible results.
 Under my guidance, you can build your own personal writing instrument.
 A fountain pen as a life companion and in the best case: life changer.